 Let us continue to think about innovation as something that results in a positive change.
 Who can make large changes in a country? – The Prime Minister (Or the President).
 Who can make a large change in a state in India?
 Chief Minister.
 In your profession, where can YOU make changes freely without asking your boss?
-Obviously in the area that you control (There are some exceptions here also which I will cover in my next post).
-Let us take a different scenario – Think about your house.
-Who can make a large change in the house where you live?
+Obviously in the area that you control (There are some exceptions, which I will cover in my next post).
+Now let us take a different example – Think about your house.
+Who can make a large change in your house?
 You (or may be your spouse)!
 Who can make a large change in the room of your teenage son or daughter?
-They themselves can and remember you cannot!
-The authority to make changes in an area or a subject typically lies with the lowest person who clearly owns it and not necessarily with the higher or highest person.
+They themselves can but you cannot (won’t)!
+The authority to make changes typically lies with the lowest person who unambiguously owns it and not with the higher or highest person.
 (There are a few exceptions though).
 This above explains why your daughter won’t be able to make changes in your house.

-The question then is: What is bottom-up innovation?
+What is bottom-up innovation?

-In all the literature, bottom-up innovation is actually used for bottom-up sharing of ideas, which is not easy to achieve.
+In the literature, bottom-up innovation is used for bottom-up sharing of ideas, which is not easy to achieve.
 It needs an environment where anyone in the organization can potentially share his/her ideas with other people in the organization across levels.
-Front-end employees interact far more with customers and other stakeholders.
-They also (use) run the key organizational processes and know the problems, issues and bottlenecks associated with them.
+Front-end employees interact more closely and frequently with customers and other stakeholders.
+They run (and use) the key organizational processes and know the related problems, issues and bottlenecks.
 All this gives them an edge to think of new ideas.
 It is essential for the organization to have its people share their ideas with others.
 On the other hand, people at senior levels have far more exposure to the external world and emerging technologies.
-If these two inputs – ‘problems and ideas to solve them’ and ‘knowledge about emerging technologies’ could converge, innovations are likely to happen more effectively.
+If these two inputs – ‘problems and ideas to solve them’ and ‘knowledge about emerging technologies’ converge, innovations are likely to happen more effectively.

 I alluded to a few exceptions in the above post and that is what I will discuss in my next post using my interpretation of the ‘Theory of constraints’.